-Sunday is the best time to decide what those should be!
+Luckily, Sunday prep day is the best time to decide what those should be!
 Add an accountability piece and tell or text your goals to someone.
-Push each other to make progress!
+Then, push each other to make progress!

 Related Post: 99 Amazing Habits to Improve Your Life

 5. PLAN YOUR WEEK

 Using your goals and reflections, plan the most critical actions that need to be done in the coming week.
-Decide on those tasks that will help you meet your goals.
+Decide on those few tasks that will help you meet your goals.

 Next, make note of mandatory obligations for the week (kid activities, scheduled meetings, etc.)